Bagacum: capital of the Nervii, a tribe in northern France/western Belgium. The city is now called Bavay.

 - and to Tournai in the north.

-Many of these ancient roads are still in use and are called "Chaussée Brunehaut", after the Frankish queen Brunhilda who - according to a fouteenth-century legend - repaired the roads.
+Many modern roads still follow the tracks of those old roads.
+They are often named "Chaussée Brunehaut", after the Frankish queen Brunhilda who - according to a fourteenth-century legend - repaired the roads.

 The city continued to flourish.
 In the second century, the city had expanded to some 45 hectares.
-However, this attracted enemies.
-In 172 CE, the Chauki launched a devastating campaign against western Belgica, where the capital cities of the Morini and the Nervi, Thérouanne and Bavay, were so extensively damaged that they had to be rebuilt completely.
+Although the town was quite modest compared to Amiens (150 hectares) or Trier (more than 200 hectares), Bagacum attracted enemies.
+In 172 CE, the Chauki launched a devastating campaign against western Belgica, where the capital cities of the Morini and the Nervians, Tervanna and Bagacum, were so extensively damaged that they had to be rebuilt completely.

-Nevertheless, the city was rebuilt.
-It was less lucky after the defeat of the Gallic Empire.
-The new ruler, Aurelian, massacred many troops and transferred the remainder, allowing the Franks to sack the northern cities.
-Cologne was plundered, Maastricht put to the torch, Tongeren gutted, Bavay levelled to the ground.
+In the late second century, the Roman Empire still had the means to rebuild cities.
+Bagacum was less lucky after the defeat of the Gallic Empire.
+The new ruler, Aurelian (r.270-275), massacred many troops and transferred the remainder, allowing the Franks to sack the northern cities.
+Cologne was plundered, Maastricht put to the torch, Tongeren gutted, Bagacum leveled to the ground.
+It never recovered.